zerobase/gas-repl/README.md

-# gas-repl - Human-backed Web server (Wizard of Oz method)
+# gas-repl - Remote REPL for Google Apps Script

 A web server that exposes itself to the world with [localtunnel](https://localtunnel.github.io/www/).
 The HTTP response is written in hand.
 Yeah, you type the response on demand, just in time.